SMART Modular Announces SMART - GuruFocus.com

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20220809005514/en/

 Zefr (Zero Failure Rate) Memory goes through a screening process performed by SMART on SMART-built and OEM memory modules to deliver ultra-high reliability for demanding workloads.
-Conformal coating is one of the processes of SMART's Zefr Memory that ensures high reliability with a 2000-3000 DPPM, among the lowest rates in the industry.
 (Photo: Business Wire)

 System start-up delays are frequently attributed to memory errors.
 These failures reduce system efficiency and may also lead to higher maintenance costs and lower system yield rates.
-These failures reduce system efficiency and may also lead to higher maintenance costs and lower system yield rates.
 SMART Zefr Memory has been tested under real-world conditions to identify and filter out marginal components that may undermine memory reliability.

 SMART Zefr Memory uses a proprietary screening process developed by SMART that when performed on memory modules ensures the industry’s highest levels of uptime and reliability.
 SMART Zefr Memory is ideally suited for data centers, hyperscalers, high performance computing (HPC) platforms, and other environments that run large memory applications and depend on uptime for customers.